 Those who’ve never had the opportunity to float about in weightless conditionspinging around the interior of an orbiting space shuttle, for examplemay find Graphic Simulations’ Descent 3 a bit disorienting.
 After all, like other gravity-free environments, Descent 3 lets you maneuver on all axes, and it’s often difficult to determine where “down” stops and “up” begins.

-Descent 3 breaks from past versions of the action game by allowing you to take your troubles outside.
+The Great Outdoors Descent 3 breaks from past versions of the action game by allowing you to take your troubles outside.

 Descent is a name familiar to longtime Mac gamers.
 Descent I and II3-D shooters that placed you behind the controls of a laser- and missile-equipped spacecraft sent to battle nefarious robotswere very popular titles on the Mac.
 At first blush, Descent 3 looks like more of the same.
 As in the earlier games, you buzz through robot-infested environments, blasting anything that moves and most likely succumbing to the vertigo induced by jinking your craft around in spaces where you have no real sense of direction.

 Once that first blush wears off, however, you’ll realize that Descent 3 has more in common with modern shooters such as Quake than with earlier iterations of Descent.
 In the original Descent, your object was to locate a reactor, blow it to pieces, and then quickly find your way out of a labyrinthine mine before the whole works exploded in your face.
 Descent 3 is more Quake-like: it asks you to carry out a series of taskslocate a security key, for examplein order to progress through a mission.
 Descent 3 also differs from the original in offering outdoor environments.

 Descent 3’s modern system requirements include 3-D-acceleration hardwarevia either some kind of 3dfx Voodoo card or an ATI Rage Pro or Rage 128and a 233MHz or faster G3 Mac.